Rashmika Mandanna: Career expansion and pan-Indian recognition (2021–present)

 The following year saw Mandanna star in three action films—Varisu, Mission Majnu and Animal.
-Varisu follows a young heir (played by Vijay) who takes over his family's business empire after his father's death, with Mandanna starring as his love interest.
-She labelled it a "conscious choice" to star in the film despite having a role "with nothing to do" as she was aware of the recognition Vijay's celebrity would bring her.
-M Suganth concurred that her role was insubstantial and dismissed her as merely ornamental.
-It emerged as a modest commercial success.
-The Hindi spy thriller Mission Majnu featuring Mandanna as a visually-impaired woman opposite Sidharth Malhotra as an Indian spy stationed in Pakistan during the Indo-Pakistani War of 1971, premiered digitally on Netflix following several delays in production.
-In preparation, she participated in intensive workshops to better her understanding on the behaviours of the visually-impaired and found it challenging not to be able to look Malhotra in the eyes during their scenes together.
+Prior to the release of Varisu, she prefaced that it was a "conscious choice" to star in the film despite having a role "with nothing to do" as she was aware of the recognition Vijay's celebrity would bring her.
+M Suganth concurred that her role was insubstantial and dismissed her presence in the film as merely ornamental.
+The Hindi spy thriller Mission Majnu featuring Mandanna as a visually-impaired woman opposite Sidharth Malhotra as an Indian spy stationed in Pakistan, premiered digitally on Netflix following several delays in production.
+In preparation, she participated in intensive workshops to better her understanding on the behaviours of the visually-impaired and found it especially challenging not to be able to look Malhotra in the eyes during their scenes together.
 In a scathing review for Rediff.com, Sukanya Verma reviewed: "Wearing a nose ring and smiling in response to everything is Rashmika's role in a nutshell".

-Sandeep Reddy Vanga's controversial Animal—starring Ranbir Kapoor—cast Mandanna as Geetanjali, a devoted housewife who learns of her husband's (Kapoor) debauched behaviours.
-She replaced Parineeti Chopra during filming as Vanga felt that she was better suited for the role.
+Impressed by her performance in Pushpa: The Rise, filmmaker Sandeep Reddy Vanga cast Mandanna in Ranbir Kapoor's Animal as Geetanjali, a devoted housewife who learns of her husband's (Kapoor) debauched behaviours.
+She replaced Parineeti Chopra during filming as Vanga believed that she was better suited for the role.
 The film's content led certain commentators to accuse the film of glorifying toxic masculinity and misogyny.
 WION's Shomini Sen praised Mandanna for salvaging a poorly-written character that had been constrained by Vanga's focus on "a skewed version of an alpha male".
-Mandanna defended her role in the film against criticism that her character condoned misogyny.
-Animal ranks as the third highest-grossing Indian film of 2023, grossing over ₹9 billion.
+Mandanna defended her role in the film against criticism that her character condoned misogyny as she believed that the character's actions stemmed from a desire to "protect her family at any cost".
+Animal ranks as the third highest-grossing Indian film of 2023, earning over ₹9.1 billion.